 The backgrounds are all masterful works of illustration and layout in it of themselves.
 Every single one of them is overflowing with detail and texture, from the opening shot of the town square to the knick-knacks on Geppetto's bedside table.

 Awesome Music: The whole soundtrack can count, but special mention goes to "When You Wish Upon a Star".
 That one song was so good, it became Disney's de facto theme song.
 The song and score both won Oscars.

 Complete Monster: The Coachman.
 Seemingly a kindly old gentleman, he lures a bunch of troublesome boys to an island where they can do whatever they want without adult supervision, and laces their cigars and beer with something that, when they act like jerks, turns them into donkeys he then sells as ordinary animals.
-From what he says to "Honest" John, he has been doing this for years, and the police have never caught him because by the time they arrive, the boys have already become donkeys, leaving no evidence that they were even there.
+From what he says to "Honest" John and Gideon, he has been doing this for years, and the police have never caught him because by the time they arrive, the boys have already become donkeys, leaving no evidence that they were even there.
 The transformed boys who can still talk are locked up in a pen (it is unclear what becomes of them, though we're probably better off not knowing).
 Worst of all, he is a Karma Houdininote Although you do kick his ass in the SNES game of the same name..

 Designated Villain: Monstro.
 He's classified as a villain since he deliberately tries to eat Pinocchio and Geppetto after they escape from inside him...but as the book "The Encyclopedia of Disney Characters" puts it, if someone lit a fire inside you, you probably wouldn't be very happy with them either.

 Mean Character, Nice Actor: Monstro even guest-starred as a good guy in a Bonkers comic story.
 According to this comic, he is a well mannered but destructive (due to his size) Toon actor who has not had much work since this film.